aeoncl/matrix-rust-sdk/crates/matrix-sdk/src/docs/encryption.md

 Since room keys get relatively often rotated, each room key will need to be stored, otherwise we won't be able to decrypt historical messages.
-The SDK stores all room keys locally in a encrypted manner.
+The SDK stores all room keys locally in an encrypted manner.

-Besides storing them as part of the SDK store, users can export room keys using the [`Encryption::export_keys`] method.
+Besides storing them as part of the SDK store, users can export room keys using the [`Encryption::export_room_keys`] method.

 # Verification